 Both reels use Shimano’s worm drive technology to achieve an extremely even line lay.
 It excels at laying down both monofilament and fluorocarbon lines.

-They handle braid slightly less well, but still better than all but the high end daiwas.
-The criss-cross lay pattern also does assists in preventing the line from digging into itself which can improve casting distance.
+They handle braid slightly less well, but still better than all but the high-end Daiwas.
+The criss-cross lay pattern also assists in preventing the line from digging into itself which can improve casting distance.
 Top marks for both reels.

 Both reels feature the same drag which is excellent.
 The maximum drag pressure of 7lb is the same for both reels which is about ideal when targeting trout and other small fish.

-In general, I prefer to use felt washers when fishing finesse ultralight lines, but I must admit that the carbon drag used in these reels is very refined.
+In general, I prefer to use felt washers when fishing finesse ultralight lines, but I must admit that the carbon drag used in these reels feels refined.
+Just need to remember to keep them well greased to maintain smoothness.

-The minimum drag pressure is also low enough not to cause issues when fishing 2lb line.
+The minimum drag pressure is also low enough not to cause issues even when fishing 2lb line.

-Both the Shimano Stradic and Vanford use aluminium gearing manufactured under Shimano’s Hagane standard.
+Both the Shimano Stradic and Vanford use aluminum gearing manufactured under Shimano’s Hagane standard.

-The Stadic has 6+1 ball bearings, while the Vanford has 7+1.
-Both reels use Shimano’s high quality water resistant shielded bearings
+The Stradic has 6+1 ball bearings, while the Vanford has 7+1.
+Both reels use Shimano’s high-quality water resistant shielded bearings.
+No complaints here.

 Is the Stradic or Vanford Better Value?